Jennifer Wilby: Work

 Wilby's research interests is general systems theory and critical system theory and practice.
-This research include the "systematic and critical review of systems methodologies; hierarchies in organisations; and the use of general system theory and critical systems theory in informing the development of international health policies that reflect both hard (technical) and soft (social) elements in a problem situation".
+This research includes a "systematic and critical review of systems methodologies; hierarchies in organisations; and the use of general system theory and critical systems theory in informing the development of international health policies that reflect both hard (technical) and soft (social) elements in a problem situation".

 Publications

 Jennifer Wilby has published several books, papers and articles.
 A selection: